Rarefied air: Taking a healthy breath is now a luxury in California

 Joel Mier, head of marketing for Natural Retreats, a national vacation rental company, said the market has been particularly fierce this year.
 He said it has been exacerbated by some rental properties being taken off the market by homeowners who would rather use them for longer periods of time.
 “They’re wanting to get away, which means they’re taking it off the market,” he said.

-Most East Palo Alto residents are staying put, but some residents found it disturbing that there were no air quality sensors there, compared to dozens in the surrounding neighborhoods dominated by employees of Facebook and Google.
+Most East Palo Alto residents are staying put, but some residents found it disturbing that there were no air quality sensors there, compared with dozens in the surrounding neighborhoods dominated by employees of Facebook and Google.

 One went to Christopher Chavez, a product manager at a technology company who recently moved to East Palo Alto from Mountain View.
 About two weeks ago, Chavez ran an extension cord from his garage to the recommended spot on the outside of the house.
 Then he watched on his phone as the air quality numbers shot up to around 300 on the air quality index, a level at which breathing is unhealthy for everyone.